bserinese/CatTracker/README.md

 Welcome to the GPS/LoRa Cat Tracker for the ChirpStack LoRaWAN project.

-Build your own GPS Cat Tracker as seen in Make Magazine!
+Build your own GPS Cat Tracker as seen in Make Magazine volume 89!

 This project uses the Heltec CubeCell GPS/LoRa module to send the GPS coordinates via LoRa to the ChirpStack LoRaWAN network server.
 The LoRaWAN Gateways are built on a Raspberry Pi using a Seeed Studio Wio-WM1302 LoRaWAN Gateway Module.